TokTok/spec/spec.md

 cryptography.
 This includes random number generation, encryption and decryption, key generation, operations on nonces and generating random nonces.

-## Text

-The Tox protocol differentiates between two types of text: Plain Text and Cipher Text.
-Cipher Text may be transmitted over untrusted data channels.
-Plain Text can be Sensitive or Non Sensitive.
-Sensitive Plain Text must be transformed into Cipher Text using the encryption function before it can be transmitted over untrusted data channels.

 ## Key

 A Crypto Number is a large fixed size unsigned (positive) integer.
 Its binary